3dim-computational-imaging/3dim-website/content/authors/hyelim-yang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Ph.D.
+  - M.S.
 Students
 ---
-Tianyi Wang is a master’s student in the Wyant College of Optical Sciences at the University of Arizona.
-He obtained his bachelor's degree in physics from Nankai University.
-He has participated in projects related to Triangulation and Deflectometry.
-His current research interests focus on 3D imaging.
+Hyelim Yang is a master’s student in the Wyant College of Optical Sciences at the University of Arizona.
+She obtained her bachelor’s degree in chemical engineering from the University of California, Berkeley.
+She completed a master’s degree in Chemical Engineering, Analytics, and Artificial Intelligence.
+Her current research interests focus on applying Deep learning to 3D imaging prediction.